Four: A Divergent Collection: The Transfer

 The Transfer features Four as a 16-year-old before his Choosing Day Ceremony and as a Dauntless initiate.
 It was published by Katherine Tegen Books/HarperCollins and released on September 3, 2013.

 Plot

 16-year-old Tobias Eaton, at his father, Marcus's instruction, picks the choices that lead him to pass for Abnegation during his Aptitude Test.
 His meeting with a factionless man who seems to know his deceased mother, however, startles his choice, especially when the abusive Marcus beats him for lying about a gift his mother gave to him.
 Tobias eventually chooses Dauntless on Choosing Day, shocking Marcus.

 Tobias is introduced to his instructor, Amar, and his fellow initiates, including Erudite transfer Eric.
 In a slight change, the initiates now have to face their fears right after making the jump from the roof.
 Tobias' four fears: his acrophobia, claustrophobia, remorse for shooting innocents, and his father's abuses, astonishes Amar.
-Since no other Dauntless has that low of a number of fears, Amar gives Tobias his new name: "Four".
+Since no other Dauntless has that low of a number of fears, Amar gives Tobias a new name: "Four."